peramangauva/luau/README.md

-# hi
 my roblox is peramangauva

 my discord is xines__

-yes i did write all the code myself no i wont be updating any existing code
+yes i did write all the code myself

+i most likely wont be changing any code i write (unless there are bugs)